chenzx921020/MoEQuant/Tables_for_R3_dN5E.md

 ---

-**Table R6: EBSS Time Overhead of Different Models.** EBSS generates 128 sequences of 512 length, all experiments are completed on a single card A800, in order to make full use of the computing power to improve efficiency, we stitch multiple sequences together in the batch dimension.
+**Table R6: Time Overhead of EBSS on 3 MoE LLMs.** MoEQuant generates 128 sequences of 512 length, in order to make full use of the computing power to improve efficiency, we stitch multiple sequences together in the batch dimension.
+All experiments are completed on a single card A800.

 | Model            | Time Cost |
 | ---------------- | --------- |